The Sims 4 game packs: Controversy

-One day after the pack announcement, Maxis stated that they will not release the pack in Russia, citing video game laws prohibiting content promoting homosexuality as a societal norm.
-After strong backlash and feedback from Russian players, Maxis reversed their decision and released the pack in Russia, unaltered and unchanged, citing that they "reassessed their options".
-However, since March 2022, Electronic Arts has suspended all video game sales in Russia, due to the ongoing Russian invasion of Ukraine.
+One day after the pack announcement, Maxis stated that they will not release the pack in Russia, citing laws prohibiting content promoting homosexuality as a societal norm.
+After strong backlash and feedback from Russian players, Maxis reversed their decision and released the pack in Russia unaltered, stating that they had "reassessed their options".
+Since March 2022, Electronic Arts has suspended all video game sales in Russia due to the ongoing Russian invasion of Ukraine.
 Additionally, after the pack's February 23, 2022 release, it received criticism from players and reviewers for its numerous bugs and glitches, which render the game's headline wedding event feature unplayable.
 Maxis released a patch to address some of these glitches on March 31, 2022.

 Reception

-My Wedding Stories received "mixed or average reviews", according to a score of 62/100 on review aggregator Metacritic, the lowest for a game pack to date.
+My Wedding Stories received "mixed or average reviews", according to a score of 62/100 on Metacritic, the lowest for a game pack to date.
 In a negative review, entertainment magazine Digital Spy gave the pack 2 out of 5 stars, criticizing the pack's numerous bugs and issues, describing it as in an "alarmingly terrible state".

 Werewolves

 The Sims 4: Werewolves is the twelfth game pack for The Sims 4, released on June 16, 2022.
 It introduces a new life state, werewolves and a new world, Moonwood Mill.
 The pack also features two werewolf packs in the new world, an underground system that can be explored, and lore surrounding features in the game pack and overall game.
+This pack attempts to deepen the experience of playing as werewolves, a concept which was first introduced in The Sims 2: Pets and later expanded upon in The Sims 3: Supernatural.